Unity

 Why Unity teams outgrow Git LFS

 Git works for Unity code, but the asset side is where it breaks.
 Textures, FBX models, audio clips, and baked lightmaps are all binary and often large.
-Git LFS patches this but brings its own problems — pointer files that silently replace assets when LFS config is wrong, expensive bandwidth packs, and a workflow that confuses non-engineers.
+Git LFS patches this but brings its own problems.
+Pointer files silently replace assets when LFS config is wrong, bandwidth packs get expensive, and the workflow confuses non-engineers.
 USourceControl treats binary assets as first-class.
 There's no LFS layer, no pointer files, and no separate bandwidth billing.
-Your artists see the same app your engineers see — they just click commit.
+Your artists see the same app your engineers see.
+They just click commit.

 Scenes, prefabs, and locking